 Infective endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more (infection of the heart's lining and usually of the heart valves)

 Use of cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
 High doses... read more or amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.
 Amphetamines increase alertness, enhance physical performance, and produce... read more

 Having had a stroke previously

 Having relatives who have had a stroke

-Less commonly, symptoms develop slowly.
-They result from strokes that continue to worsen for several hours to a day or two, as a steadily enlarging area of brain tissue dies.
+In about 10 to 15% of strokes, damage continues to occur and symptoms continue to worsen for up to 2 days, as a steadily enlarging area of brain tissue dies.
 Such strokes are called evolving strokes.
-The progression of symptoms and damage is usually interrupted by somewhat stable periods.
+In some people, symptoms affect one arm, then spread to other areas on the same side of the body.
+The progression of symptoms and damage usually occurs in steps, interrupted by somewhat stable periods.
 During these periods, the area temporarily stops enlarging or some improvement occurs.
 Such strokes are usually due to the formation of clots in a narrowed artery.